 3. Freelancers: You can find one person who is willing to do everything (designing, coding, testing, publishing) but the truth is, people who can do all this and do it well are few and far more expensive.
 It is impossible to build an E-Commerce app like Amazon with freelancers, but it can add a lot of work and uncertainty.

 If you decide to build an E-Commerce business, you have every opportunity to make a successful and profitable business.
 Of course, there will be many challenges on your way to success.
 How do you build an E-Commerce app with the right technology?
-How do you create an E-Commerce app that will withstand market competition?
+How do you create an E-Commerce app or the new ideas that will withstand market competition?
 All of these challenges and many more can easily be fought by the right team at your side.

 But, while going through this blog a lot of your queries and doubts have definitely been cleared.
 It works as a helping hand to you while building an E-Commerce app and attracting users for the same.
 If everything is done properly and accurately, then it will definitely provide a great experience to all its users.